JRGInc/2019-Water-Meter/README.md

 ### Important Note for Training

 During the first epoch of training a data file of both the train and validation images are built in ```/opt/Janus/WM/cache/train``` and ```/opt/Janus/WM/cache/valid```, respectively.
-If images are added, changed, or deleted in any fashion, these directories must be emptied.
+If images are added, changed, or deleted in any fashion, these directories must be emptied prior to re-execution of training.